Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • When a dual speaker subtitle appears in a song, e.g. when there is a duet, each line of sung text should have a music note at the beginning and end to clearly indicate that both characters are singing.

 • Use brackets [ ] to enclose speaker IDs or sound effects.
-For speaker IDs, use a colon after the name, e.g. [John:]
+For speaker IDs, do not use a colon after names, e.g. [John]

 • Identifiers/sound effects should be all lowercase, except for proper nouns.